 What is an Arborist?

-They have been through extensive training and are then certified as a Level 2, 3 or 5.
+They have been through extensive training to understand the science behind trees ‘Arboriculture’ and are then certified to care and maintain trees.
+There are multiple levels of training depending on the individual needs of the Arborist.
+The Levels are 2, 3 or 5.
 Once having obtained these qualifications they are then considered a Climbing Arborist or Consulting Arborist.

 The difference between a Climbing and Consulting Arborist are:-

 - A Climbing Arborist who perform the pruning and removal of trees are also qualified to assesses trees from an aerial position.
 The minimum level required by most councils when hiring a Arborist is Level 3.
 A Climbing Arborist can detect more problems through an aerial inspection than from the ground.